 Supporting patient communities

-As part of our mission to improve the lives of people with genetically defined diseases, Agios partners with advocacy groups on important initiatives designed to offer broad and holistic support for these communities.
+As part of our mission to improve the lives of people with rare diseases, Agios partners with advocacy groups on important initiatives designed to offer broad and holistic support for these communities.

 Thalassemia International Federation Hemolytic Anemia Patient Coalition